JH1026/GraphQL-Next-Sample/README.md

 ## Overview

+This App aims to share web site links.
-I created this App due to study GraphQL.<br>
+I created this App as sample due to study GraphQL.<br>

 ## Techniques